 Android also has the option to easily ‘root’ your phone (i.e. take control of it at a developer level, with increased privileges), which allows for large-scale changes such as replacing built-in apps or even uninstalling the operating system completely.
 The flipside of this is that the more power you have over the software, the greater the likelihood of causing accidental damage to your system –especially if you’re unfamiliar with computers.
 Whilst there is an equivalent process for iOS, known as ‘jailbreaking’, it’s significantly more difficult and violates Apple’s end-user license agreement.
 It also falls in a legal grey area in many countries depending on DRM and copyright laws.

-The notification system in iOS has long been superior to Android, though recent updates to Android have done a lot to close the gap.
+The notification system in iOS and Android devices are designed to be streamlined, although there are subtle and large differences.
 After the latest update to Android, many users have complained about finding the new notifications system spammy and annoying, and have been seeking to turn it off.

 iOS notifications appear on your lock screen and you can swipe them to the right to open the relevant app; they also appear at the top of your screen when using your phone, where you can reply to messages or updates without leaving the app you’re in.